adrian-andersson/ModuleForge/docs/functions/Add-MFGithubScaffold.md

 ### EXAMPLE 1
 ```
-add-mfAzureDevOpsScaffold
+Add-mfGithubScaffold
 ```

 #### DESCRIPTION
-Copies the \`.azuredevops\` folder from the module's \`resource\` directory to the current module, skipping existing files.
+Copies the \`.GitHub\` folder from the module's \`resource\` directory to the current module, skipping existing files.

 #### OUTPUT
-Should have a .azuredevops folder, with pipelines and a PR template
+Should have a .github folder, with workflows and a PR template

 ### EXAMPLE 2
 ```
-add-mfAzureDevOpsScaffold -Force
+Add-mfGithubScaffold -Force
 ```

 #### DESCRIPTION
-Copies the \`.azuredevops\` scaffold and overwrites existing files in \`.azuredevops\` directory
+Copies the \`.GitHub\` scaffold and overwrites existing files in \`.github\` directory

 #### OUTPUT
-Should have a .azuredevops folder, with workflows and a PR template
+Should have a .github folder, with workflows and a PR template

 ## PARAMETERS

-### -modulePath
+### -ModulePath
 Root path of the module.
 Uses the current working directory by default.
 Aliased path, but use modulePath as paramname to avoid confusion